ShareX/ShareX/ShareX.ImageEditor/Localization/README.md

 | Arrow style names | `ArrowStyleDisplayNameConverter_` | 1 | 5 | Complete |
 | Text alignment names | `TextHorizontalAlignmentHelper_` | 1 | 3 | Complete |

-The default Image Editor resource set contains 1862 keys.
-Turkish contains all 1862 keys, including the complete 1604-key emoji catalog.
-The other 22 cultures contain all 258 ordinary UI keys and intentionally use the default English fallback for emoji catalog names and categories.
+The default Image Editor resource set contains 258 keys, with matching translations in all 23 localized cultures.
+Emoji catalog names and categories come directly from the embedded English catalog and are intentionally excluded from localization.

-`Validate.ps1` checks source references, the Turkish-only emoji policy, key parity, values, placeholders, strict UTF-8 encoding, the emoji catalog JSON, and reports the remaining untracked AXAML views.
+`Validate.ps1` checks source references, key parity, values, placeholders, strict UTF-8 encoding, the emoji catalog JSON, and reports the remaining untracked AXAML views.

 Run from the repository root: